Saz4nd0ra/Saz4nd0ra/README.md

 ## Contact

-You can contact me through Twitter or [E-Mail](mailto:dev_saz4nd0ra@protonmail.ch) (idk why you would use E-Mail, but nevertheless).
+You can contact me through [Twitter](https://twitter.com/Saz4nd0ra) or Discord (Saz4nd0ra#9747).
 Below are my GitHub stats if you are interested!

 ## Stats